iunera/ypipe/README.md

 ## Usage

-Once the services are running, you can start querying your Apache Druid database using natural language through the MCP Server interface.
+Once the services are running, you can start querying your Apache Druid or [ClickHouse](https://clickhouse.com/) databases using natural language through the web interface.

 ## Development Druid installation
 For development and testing, a complete local Apache Druid cluster can be installed using the [druid-local-cluster-installer](https://github.com/iunera/druid-local-cluster-installer).